aliciapaz/beetle-rush/README.md

 #### 5. Implement a scoring system

-Because JavaScript is much more exciting without asynchronous code, I implemented a leaderboard that uses an API to save and retreive scores.
+Because JavaScript is much more exciting with asynchronous code, I implemented a leaderboard that uses an API to save and retreive scores.

 #### 6. Testing the user experience